konvajs/konva/README.md

 If you add a file in the src directory, be sure to add the filename to the filename array in the Thorfile.

 #Tests
 To run tests, open `unitTests.html`, `functionalTests.html`, or `manualTests.html` in the `tests/html` directory.
 Unit tests and functional tests output the results to the console via `console.log()` so be sure to have it open.
+Use test() for hard tests which will throw an error if something fails, and use warn() for soft tests that will allow the tests to continue.
+The warn() method is great for tests that will have different results in different browsers, such as canvas data url comparisons, text metric dimensions, etc.  All tests should pass in Google Chrome with no warnings, And all tests should pass with some warnings for other browsers.

 #Pull Requests
 I'd be happy to review any pull requests that may better the KineticJS project, in particular if you have a bug fix, enhancement, or a new shape (see `src/shapes` for examples).
 Before doing so, please first make sure that all of the unit tests and functional tests pass.